ace-diff/ace-diff/README.md

 differences in two documents and allows users to copy changes from to the other.
 If you're a developer, you've seen it a billion times; this is one for Ace Editor. :)

 It's built on top of the excellent, but appallingly-named [google-diff-match-patch](https://code.google.com/p/google-diff-match-patch/) library (*buuuurn*).
 That lib handles the hard part: the computation of the document diffs.
-AceDiff just visualizes that information as line-diffs in the editors.
+Ace-diff just visualizes that information as line-diffs in the editors.